coostdocs/codoc/content/en/co/build.md

 #### Android and IOS support

-CO can also be built on Android and IOS platforms, see [Github Actions](https://github.com/idealvin/coost/actions) for details.
-Since the author has no front-end development experience, it has not been tested on Android and IOS.
+Coost can also be built on Android and IOS platforms, see [Github Actions](https://github.com/idealvin/coost/actions) for details.
+Coost has not been tested on Android and IOS yet.

 - android